programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 ## Introduction

-The day before his seminar on *Slave Rebellions in the New World*, your colleague phones to say he is ill and needs you to cover his sessions.
+The day before your colleague is due to give a seminar on *Slave Rebellions in the New World*, he phones you to say he is ill and needs you to cover his sessions.
 You decide to compile a selection of primary sources to work through in class.
 You find some websites and readers with good sources, but scanning or cutting-and-pasting them into a new document is time consuming; the formatting and citations are inconsistent and you begin to wonder if there the ones you have chosen work well together.
 One site allows you to download an XML of all its sources, but there are so many records, and so much [metadata](https://en.wikipedia.org/wiki/Metadata), that you cannot find the material you want quickly.

 Or perhaps...